What is gonorrhoea?

 How is gonorrhoea treated?

-It’s important to avoid sexual intercourse for one week after treatment so that you don’t pass on the infection or become reinfected yourself.
+It’s important to avoid sexual intercourse for one week after treatment has started so that you don’t pass on the infection or become reinfected yourself.

-You should not have sex with any recent partners until they have also been tested and treated for 7 days.
+You should not have sex with any recent partners until they have also been tested and treated for seven days.

 Gonorrhoea is a notifiable STI.
-This means that the doctor has a legal requirement to notify the Department of Health of the gonorrhoea infection.
+This means that the doctor who provided the test has a legal requirement to notify SA Health of the gonorrhoea infection.
 This information will be confidential.

-If you have a positive test for gonorrhoea it’s also a good idea to get a test for blood-borne viruses such as HIV and syphilis.
+If you’ve tested positive for gonorrhoea it’s a good idea to get a test for blood-borne viruses such as HIV and syphilis.

 Prevention of gonorrhoea